hannobraun/crosscut/archive/prototypes/13/README.md

 Following a more general change in my thinking, towards focussing my innovation on the core interactive features, and deciding to go with more traditional approaches in other areas, I decided that this innovative approach to syntax was a liability rather than an asset.

-The postfix syntax also had been clashing with the structural code editor, in ways that weren't obvious to me before, and that I didn't know how to address.

-So I decided to go back to prefix syntax, based on the same functional evaluation model.
-An approach for which numerous other languages can be used as direct inspiration.
+Prefix syntax, based on the same functional evaluation model, would be more manageable.

+At the same time, another insight developed, regarding the rather free-form approach I had taken towards structural code editing (which the postfix syntax had also been clashing with).
+I came to the conclusion that I wanted to change to a _more_ structured approach to code editing.

-I archived this prototype and started working on the next one (a direct continuation) on 2025-04-21.
+Either of these changes would have justified archiving the current state as a snapshot, so I did just that on 2025-04-21, and started working on the next prototype (a direct continuation, based on the same code).

 ## Further Reading